Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/azureSubscriptions.md

 - Key Vault access policies for specific managed Key Vaults.
 - The following steps are done by Microsoft Azure Subscription Owner role.

-## STEP 4: Grant access to key vaults
+## STEP 5: Grant access to key vaults
 **This step is optional.**
 The Cloudneeti application requires special permission on desired key vaults to get policy data related to secrets.
 If the Key Vault access policy is not added, Cloudneeti application will not be able to collect data of security policies [listed here](.././grantAccessToKeyVaults/#key-vault-list).

 Please follow [link](../../onboardingGuide/grantAccessToKeyVaults/) for steps.

-## STEP 5: Advanced Security configuration
+## STEP 6: Advanced Security configuration
 **This step is optional.**
 An Azure Automation Account resource is deployed to collect data for additional security policies listed here .
 The Azure Active Directory control plane exposes the data only through PowerShell that needs to run under a Global AD reader credential.

 To ensure that Cloudneeti does not ever store/have access to a global AD reader, it is recommended to deploy a small PowerShell script under customer’s control in their own Azure subscription.
 The metadata collected after running a script is then pushed to a Cloudneeti API that you registered during the Cloudneeti API key generation.

 Please follow [link](../../onboardingGuide/azureAdvancedSecurityConfiguration/) for steps.

-## STEP 6: Configure quick wins
-**This step is optional.**

-Remediation policies from **Azure Security center, Logging and Monitoring** and **Storage and Databases** can be done using quick wins scripts.
-These scripts will update configurations and settings to make the cloud account compliant for the policies [listed here](../../onboardingGuide/azureQuickWins/#remediation-policy-list).

-Please follow [link](../../remediation/azureQuickWins/) for steps.

 ## STEP 7: Configure OS baseline and vulnerability scanning
 **This step is optional.**